gaf3/tilt-prometheus/README.md

 Hit space to bring up the web UI.
 You might see the 'prometheus' serive as red.
 Hit the refresh link next to it to turn it green.
 Click the `http://localhost:9090` link there to access prometheus.

 From within kubernetes, host (DNS) is `db.prometheus` at port `9090`.

+The pushgateway is at `push.prometheus` at port `9091` within kubernetes and can be access in Tilt at pusgateway.
+Clicking on the `http://localhost:9091` link takes you to the UI.